charliemccrea/parallel-sampling/README.md

 Once you have a file in .grey and .png format, you may use the Java SequentialSampling program.
 'java SequentialSampling puppy.grey puppy.jpg' runs it on a single source image.

+You can also run the testing script ./run.sh to run multiple tests at once.

 The .grey.html images can be viewed in any web browser that supports svg.

 Other .png/.jpg files are the data set that we used for testing.
 The ColorValueRef was used for